Moscow and Los Angeles about their time under hosting duties. Originally from Ancient Greece, the games were revived as a concept in 1896.

 Participating Athletes: 1,737 (1,215 men, 522 women) from 67 NOCsnote

 Carriers of the Torch and Lighter of the Flame: Reidar Liaklevnote / Brit Pettersen Tofte note / Stein Grubennote / Catherine Nottingnesnote / Haakon, Crown Prince of NorwaynoteFirst Winter Games held in a different year from the Summer Games.
 Widely considered the best Winter Games, featuring an opening ceremony on a ski jump venue, whose climax was skier Stein Gruben going downhill with the Torch before the Cauldron was lit by Crown Prince Haakon, whose father, King Harald V, and grandfather, Olav V, were themselves Olympians.
 The Games featured the domination of women's cross-country events by Italy's Manuela Di Centa and Russia's Lyubov Yegorova, with 5 and 4 medals, respectively, a heartstopping victory of Italy over Norway in the men's 4×10km cross-country event by just 0.4 second, and American speed skater Dan Jansen, long considered a favorite but beleaguered by failure ever since 1988, when he had to compete even as he was mourning his older sister Jane, who died of leukemia hours before his first event, finally winning the 1000m event.
 A tabloid-friendly scandal involving rival American figure skaters Nancy Kerrigan and Tonya Harding provided fodder for comedians and sketch comedy shows for months; Harding never lived it down.
+A Norwegian-English mockumentary can be seen here, even though it has a "For all ages" rating in Norway is it NSFW.

 - XVIII — 1998: Nagano, Japan